 “We are happy to form this partnership because it makes a major contribution to keeping Uganda clean and also protecting our environment.
 As event managers we must demonstrate responsibility by actually doing the right things.
 Eventually we will extend this collaboration to all events that we host and organize,” she said.

-As Coca-Cola Beverages Africa (CCBA), driving the initiative to collect plastics and help conserve the environment is vital to the quality of life of all communities in Uganda.
+Anyway, as Coca-Cola Beverages Africa (CCBA), driving the initiative to collect plastics and help conserve the environment is vital to the quality of life of all communities in Uganda.

 The philosophy behind Plastic Recycling Industries (PRI) is to take plastic waste out of the environment, reduce it, and re-use it as valuable products.
 While doing so, we not only protect the environment, but also create jobs for youth and women from underprivileged backgrounds who have found a livelihood in waste collection.